Horsford: All Saints' Church

 Horsford's parish church dates from the Fifteenth Century.
 All Saints' is located on Church Street and has been Grade II listed since 1961.
 The church holds Sunday service once a month.

 All Saints' was restored in the Victorian era but still features a Thirteenth Century font and stained-glass windows installed by the Zetter workshop of Munich.

 Amenities & Leisure

 Horsford Cricket Club plays home games at Manor Park which was also the home ground of Norfolk County Cricket from 2001 to 2024.
 Horsford CC operate multiple teams of men, women and juniors with the First Men's XI competing in the East Anglian Premier League.

 Horsford Football Club play home games at Holt Road and operate teams for men, women and juniors with the Men's First Team playing in Division 2 of the Anglian Combination League.

 Horsford Church of England Primary School is located on Holt Road and is part of the Nebula Federation.
-The headmistress is Ms. A. Best-White.